 usually just as hard on your houseplants.
 It's worth the effort to repot houseplants and give them some TLC while you wait to get back into the garden.

-Start with a bag of good potting soil.
-Look for a mix that contains shredded sphagnum moss, blended with vermiculite or perlite.
-Our Transplant Mix and Container Mix are both good choices.
+Start with a bag of good potting mix.
+Look for a mix that contains shredded sphagnum peat moss, blended with vermiculite or perlite, such as our Transplant Mix.
 Adding a little compost (10 to 20 percent) will improve moisture retention and provide essential nutrients.
 Plants that require sharp drainage, such as rosemary, cactus and succulents, will benefit from the addition of some builder's sand.
 Sand can be up to 20 percent of the mix.

 Cover your work area — floor, table or countertop — with plastic or an old sheet.
 Remember that making a bit of a mess is part of the fun.
 Put the dry soil mix into a potting tray, bucket, old dishpan or one of our Tubtrugs.
 Add warm water, a little at a time, and use your hands to fluff the soil as it absorbs moisture.